Islamic calendar: Pre-Islamic calendar

 This is corroborated by an early Sabaic inscription, where a religious ritual was "postponed" (ns'w) due to war.
 According to the context of this inscription, the verb ns'’ has nothing to do with intercalation, but only with moving religious events within the calendar itself.
 The similarity between the religious concept of this ancient inscription and the Qur'an suggests that non-calendaring postponement is also the Qur'anic meaning of Nasī.
 The Encyclopaedia of Islam concludes "The Arabic system of [Nasī'] can only have been intended to move the Hajj and the fairs associated with it in the vicinity of Mecca to a suitable season of the year.
 It was not intended to establish a fixed calendar to be generally observed."
 The term "fixed calendar" is generally understood to refer to the non-intercalated calendar.

-Others concur that it was originally a lunar calendar, but suggest that about 200 years before the Hijra it was transformed into a lunisolar calendar containing an intercalary month added from time to time to keep the pilgrimage within the season of the year when merchandise was most abundant.
+Others concur that it was originally a lunar calendar, but suggest that around 200 years before the Hijra it was transformed into a lunisolar calendar containing an intercalary month added from time to time to keep the pilgrimage within the season of the year when merchandise was most abundant.
 This interpretation was first proposed by the medieval Muslim astrologer and astronomer Abu Ma'shar al-Balkhi, and later by al-Biruni, al-Mas'udi, and some western scholars.
 This interpretation considers Nasī to be a synonym to the Arabic word for "intercalation" (kabīsa).
 The Arabs, according to one explanation mentioned by Abu Ma'shar, learned of this type of intercalation from the Jews.
 The Jewish Nasi was the official who decided when to intercalate the Jewish calendar.
-Some sources say that the Arabs followed the Jewish practice and intercalated seven months over nineteen years, or else that they intercalated nine months over 24 years; there is, however, no consensus among scholars on this issue.
+Some sources state that the Arabs followed the Jewish practice and intercalated seven months over nineteen years, or else that they intercalated nine months over 24 years; there is, however, no consensus among scholars on this issue.